Blog

 • Any eye drops you have been using: This is especially the case if your eye(s) are red, uncomfortable or in pain.

-If you would like to have a dilated eye exam or if the optometrist has recommended one, eye drops are required to dilate the pupils, and take 30-40 minutes to work.
-Alternatively, if you are rushed for the day and a dilated eye test is not urgently required, you can reschedule the dilation some time in the future.
+If you would like to have a dilated eye exam or if the optometrist has recommended one, eye drops are required to dilate the pupils and take 30–40 minutes to work.
+Alternatively, if you are rushed for the day and a dilated eye test is not urgently required, you can reschedule the dilation for a later date.

 To prepare: